Show All Answers

 The deposit is used to help pay for your final bill once you terminate service with Cherokee.

-No, only renters are required to pay the $100 deposit to activate service.
+No, only renters are required to pay a deposit to activate service.

 Customers who are owners or purchasing the property to be serviced simply need to call our office to sign up for service.